Photo courtesy of freedigitalphotos.net and Kittisak

 5. Read through my site to find out what I recommend for breast health and stress reduction, because I truly believe that stress plays a big role in the development of many cancers.
 Sign up for my newsletters, they are free and contain my best recommendations about prevention and healing from breast cancer.

 6. My personal favorite breast screening method is thermography.
 If you are lucky enough to have a Thermal Imaging center in your city, I strongly recommend them, I have utilized thermal imaging for myself and found it to be very pleasant, completely safe, and no SQUISH.
-For more information, see my page Breast Health – What Is Thermography?You will find more information in my article titled Breast Screening Without the SQUISH.
+For more information, see my article titled Breast Screening Without the SQUISH.

 The bottom line is that if you want to have mammogram screenings, you should continue to do so, but if you don’t want them you should not be coerced into it, and you have every right to do as you wish, it’s your body.